-(name of camper) l skills to safely possess and administer ication in a camp setting.
+(name of camper) has the know vledge and skills to safely possess and administer the medication in a camp setting.

-INHALERS THAT MUST BE CARI RIED
+INHALERS THAT MUST BE CAF RRIED

 Medication Dose Frequency

 Medication Dose Frequency

 Medication Dose Frequency

 EPI-PEN

 Medication Dose Frequency

-actions to be observed other than those
+adverse reactions to be observed other than those

-ems which are listed on the e aal other than for whom it is prescribed epinephrine package insert.
-This patient repinephrine to any other person.
+can result in serious medical probl lems which are list an individual other than for whom it is prescribed red on the epinephrine package insert.
+This patient of his /her epinephrine to any other person.

-HEALTH CARE PROFESSIONAL'S S NAME
+HEALTH CARE PROFESSIONAL 'S NAME

-SIGNATURE OF HEALTH CARE F PROFESSIONAL DATE
+SIGNATURE OF HEALTH CARE PROFESSIONAL DATE

 ADDRESS

-RUSINESS PHONE () FMFRCFNC Y PHONE ()
+BUSINESS PHONE ( ) EN MERGENCY PHONE ( )